jakubvalenta/automatic-diary/README.md

 └── 2024.html
 ```

-You can also use the `-c` or `--css-url` option to provide an **additional CSS
-file**.
+For **custom styling** of the HTML document, you can pass an additional CSS file
+using the `-c` / `--css-url` option.
+The passed CSS URL must be absolute or
+relative to the output path.
 Example:

 ``` shell
 $ automatic-diary-visualize --css-url ./my_stylesheet.css ~/Desktop/automatic_diary.csv ~/Desktop/automatic_diary.html
 ```

-In your CSS file, you can use for example the `data-subprovider` selector.
+In your file, you can use for example the `data-subprovider` selector.
 Example:

 ``` css
 .csv[data-subprovider="running.csv"] {